praveenmunagapati/identityserver/docs/oauth2/jwt.md

     }
     ```

-The audience field is now a list of audiences, the first audience is always the `client_id` of the oauth token used to acquire this JWT followed by the audiences passed in the request.
-The extra audiences are not required to be valid globalid's or organizations in itsyou.online.
+The audience field is a list of audiences, the first audience is always the `client_id` of the oauth token used to acquire this JWT followed by the audiences passed in the request.
+The extra audiences are not required to be valid globalid's of organizations in itsyou.online.